actsasrob/lircdo/README.md

 1. You need to own a domain name. e.g. mydomain.com, or joesblogspot.net
 2. You need to be able to create sub-domains.
 E.g. lircdo.mydomain.com or lirc.joesblogspot.net
 3. You may want to create a new sub-domain for use with the lircdo service.
 This is not required if you already have a domain or sub-domain that resolves to the WAN-side IP address of your home internet router.
 4. The DNS entry for your selected domain/sub-domain **MUST** point to the WAN-side IP address of your home internet router.
-If your home internet service uses dynamic IPs you must keep the DNS entry for your sub-domain up-to-date.
+If your home internet service uses dynamic IPs you must keep the DNS entry for your sub-domain up-to-date when your IP address changes.
 5. In your home internet router you must forward port 80 to port 80 of the lircdo server.
 This port is used by Let's Encrypt to verify you own the registered domain and to renew server certificates.
 6. In your home internet router you must forward the port the lircdo application listens on (e.g. port 8843) to the lircdo server.
 The lircdo Alexa skill will connect to the lircdo service using the FQDN and port number selected when installing the lircdo service.

 ### [LIRC](http://www.lirc.org/) service

-The LIRC service is componsed of the LIRC library package which exposes an client API for handling the sending/receiving infrared (IR) signals via attached hardware.
+The LIRC service is composed of the LIRC library package which exposes a client API for handling the sending/receiving of infrared (IR) signals via attached hardware.

 After all is said and done, lircdo wouldn't be possible without the LIRC service.
-A big **Thank You** to the creators/developers of LIRC.
+A big **Thank You** to the creators/developers/maintainers of LIRC.

 The LIRC packages are installed/configured as part of the lircdo service installation.
 You shouldn't have to install/configure LIRC other than to create the remote control definition file /etc/lirc/lircd.conf which is discussed below.